Average Price of Car Detailing in Australia 2026

 One-off services remain the norm for most vehicle owners.
 But for daily drivers with a 5-year or 9-year coating on a vehicle valued over $50,000, a maintenance plan typically pays for itself in extended coating longevity alone.

-Car detailing is one of the more difficult categories to price over the phone.
-Most detailers will ask: vehicle make and model, approximate size, current condition, last time it was detailed, and whether you want a coating or correction package.
-Condition varies enormously — a five-year-old vehicle garaged and hand-washed monthly will take half the time of the same car that's been through an automatic car wash weekly.
+To get an accurate car detailing quote, supply four things: vehicle make and model, current condition, the date of the last professional detail, and whether you want correction or coating work.
+Condition drives price more than anything else — a five-year-old car garaged and hand-washed monthly takes half the time of the same car run through an automatic wash weekly.

-Leadkit's car detailing quote calculator generates an instant price indication by vehicle type and service tier.
+Leadkit's calculators generate an instant price indication by vehicle type and service tier.
 Enter your vehicle size, select the service, and you'll get a range in under a minute with no signup required.
 Use it as a budget benchmark before calling detailers in your area.

 When comparing quotes: